Helmholtz-UFZ/galaxy-tools/tools/scripting/README.rst

   It's advisable to use the ``--no-mount`` option to disable additional mounts that might be writable.
 - Maybe disable or limit network usage, eg. for singularity ``--network none``

+This tool has been inspired by the [scriptrunner](https://github.com/ARTbio/docker-scriptrunner/blob/master/scriptrunner.xml) tool which works with docker.